Answers to Frequently Asked Questions (FAQs)

 Once installed, FiberTRAX can handle extreme winter and summer conditions and temperatures.

-The TRAXtor is currently installing fiber at speeds up to 1,000 feet (305 meters) per hour.
+TRAXtors can install fiber at speeds up to 1,000 feet (305 meters) per hour.
 TRAXyL is continuing to develop new procedures and equipment to install FiberTRAX at an even faster rate.
 The Top Coat fully cures in roughly 30 to 60 minutes depending on ambient temperature.
+The Top Coat can be sprinkled with dust to make the line walkable or drivable immediately after installation.

 The protective coatings that make up FiberTRAX hold up very well and are designed to be very resistant to road surface chemicals.